hodlthedoor/NFT-Generic-ENS-Mapper/README.md

 **_domainArray**

-		This is a string representation of the domain `bayc.eth` would be `['bayc', 'eth']`
+> This is a string representation of the domain `bayc.eth` would be `['bayc', 'eth']`

-**_ensHash**
+**_ensId**

-		This is the bytes32 namehash of the ENS domain
+> This is the token ID of the ENS domain

 **_nftContracts**

-		This is an array of addresses of the contracts that can claim a subdomain.
+> This is an array of addresses of the contracts that can claim a subdomain.
 Each address should implement the IERC721 interface.
 There is a maximum of 5 addresses can be set up per ENS domain, this is to allow sub-collections to claim if wanted.

 **_numericOnly**

-		This will only allocate the numeric ID value to the subdomain and will not allow free text labels.
+> This will only allocate the numeric ID value to the subdomain and will not allow free text labels.
 If I have BAYC ID 4466 then my subdomain will be `4466.bayc.eth`.
 This can only be used if there is a single collection (see _nftContracts)

 **_overWriteUnusedSubdomains**

-		This will allow discarded subdomains to be reclaimed.
+> This will allow discarded subdomains to be reclaimed.
 If it is set to `false` then if a name is "burned" it cannot be reclaimed by this contract again
 ____
 The `claimSubdomain` function is used by an eligible NFT holder to claim a subdomain.
 It has 4 inputs:

-**_ensHash**
+**_ensId**

-		This is the bytes32 namehash of the parent ENS domain
+> This is the token ID of the parent ENS domain

 **_id**

-		This is the ID of the NFT that is claiming the subdomain
+> This is the ID of the NFT that is claiming the subdomain

 **_nftContract**

-		This is the address of the NFT that is claiming the subdomain
+> This is the address of the NFT that is claiming the subdomain

 **_label**

-		Select the label you want for your subdomain.
+> Select the label you want for your subdomain.
 Anything alpha-numeric (lower-case), there is no minimum character limit on subdomains so single characters are accepted.
-Advanced users can select other uni-code characters including emojis through the contract (at your own risk)
+Advanced users can select other uni-code characters including emojis through the contract (at your own risk) **No capital letters**